 8. Use other skills you have.

-Unfortunately, it might not be possible to move your offline business online.
+Unfortunately, it might not be possible to move your offline business entirely online.
 If that’s the case, you might need to shift gears, and try some new things using skills you already have.

 Let’s say you’re a show director or work in theater.
 Although you won’t be able to direct any plays or musicals, you can still give voice, instrument, or acting lessons, help with industry-specific resumes, or edit audition videos.
 You might be able to run dance classes, improv workshops, or try your hand at directing scripted YouTube or Instagram Live videos.